14 reasons you are better than your fund manager

 4. You have no benchmark

-As a private investor you only have one goal in mind, the real (after inflation) after tax growth of your portfolio each year irrespective of what the market does.
+As a private investor you only have one goal in mind, the real (after inflation) after tax growth of your money irrespective of what the market does.

 Call me conservative but I do not consider it a good year if I have lost 25% while the market has lost 40%.